 "Sympathy for the Devil," according to Mick Jagger, was inspired by the work of

-the French poet, Charles Baudelaire.
-The image above is by William Blake.
+number 4.)
+The image above is by the English poet/artist William Blake.

 Love Reign O'er Me (tie)

 by Pete Townsend; performed by The Who

 can bring the rain

 that makes you yearn to the sky ...

 all-out rock anthem, belted out to rock god perfection by Roger Daltrey.
 The song was